CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

     - ``imagesc``
     - ``drawnow``

 - Use the Haxby 2001 GLM dataset (see above) to run a Naive Bayes classifier with a searchlight analysis with 100 voxels per searchlight, on all 5 subjects using their ``glm_t12-average_8cond-tstat.nii`` files.
 Use the common mask found in the ``common`` directory, and for faster execution, use the fast Naive Bayes searchlight and odd-even partitioning scheme.
 Assign targets and chunks for a second level analysis, then compute two maps.
 The first is an t-test map against the null hypothesis of chance classification (``1/8``), using :ref:`cosmo_stat` (subtract chance level from ``samples`` first).
-The second is a Threshold-Free Cluster Enhancement z-score map, corrected for multiple comparisons, using `cosmo_montecarlo_cluster_stat` (make sure to set the ``h0_mean`` option appropriately).
+The second is a Threshold-Free Cluster Enhancement z-score map, corrected for multiple comparisons, using :ref:`cosmo_montecarlo_cluster_stat` (make sure to set the ``h0_mean`` option appropriately, and use ``500`` iterations).
 Visualize both maps.
 Briefly explain how you would interpret the two maps.

   Suggested functions: